 There is currently many projects being undertaken in Sunderland City Centre and sea front areas which include the introduction of new residential areas, office and recreational spaces, hotels and new businesses moving into the City centre.
-As part of this, a review is being carried out of the existing parking facilities within the City with a view to introducing new facilities to support these new projects and the potential increase of people living, working and visiting the City.
+As part of this, a review is being carried out of the existing parking facilities within the City and there are plans moving forward to introduce new facilities to support these new projects and the potential increase of people living, working and visiting the City.
 Further details of new projects are contained in this report.